Try these simple guidelines to help you survive stressful times

 During stressful times, it can be enticing to have a drink (or four) to calm the nerves.
 Alcohol and substance abuse are common coping mechanisms in Australia.
 These substances may offer temporary relief from stress, but only serve to amplify stress symptoms once their effect wears off.
 Do your best to resist.

-Finding activities that reduce stress, and forcing yourself to do them every day, is a critical stress management technique.
+Finding activities that reduce stress, and forcing yourself to do them every day, is an important stress management technique.
 However, the exact activities that help relieve stress will vary from person to person.
 If you tend to fire up and become angry or agitated during times of stress, force yourself to do an activity every day that calms you down and helps quieten you to counter that.
-Similarly, if you tend to become depressed or withdrawn under stress, try to make your daily stress relieving activity something that excites and stimulates you, something that energises and excites you.
+Similarly, if you tend to feel withdrawn under stress, try to make your daily stress relieving activity something that excites and stimulates you, something that energises and excites you.

 There are a wide range of benefits from exercise.
 Exercise reduces stress.
 It boosts endorphins.
-It has a calming, mind-clearing effect similar to meditation.
+It can help to calm the mind similar to meditation.
 It boosts mood.
 Whilst exercise of almost any type can help reduce stress, aiming to get 45 minutes of high intensity exercise 3 times or more per week can work wonders for your ability to deal with stress.

 – Vitamin E (almonds, tofu, spinach, avocado)